rogermachacca/VSDdeep/README.md

 # VSDdeep: A deep learning model for Volcano-Seismic event Detection

 VSDdeep is a modified version of the EQTransformer architecture tailored for volcano-seismic event detection.
 The decoder components related to P- and S-phase picking in the original model have been removed.
-This revised model was retrained using the VSED dataset, randomly split into training (80%), validation (10%), and test (10%) datasets.
+This modified model was retrained using the VSED dataset, randomly split into training (80%), validation (10%), and test (10%) datasets.

 -----------------
 ## Installation